BlockHorizons/BlockSniper/README.md

 A full list of permissions can be found in the [plugin.yml](https://github.com/Sandertv/BlockSniper/blob/master/plugin.yml) file.
 It contains the most up to date permissions, so every permission available can be found there.

+## I love/hate BlockSniper!
+Where can I review this?
+BlockSniper can be reviewed at the poggit release page [here](https://poggit.pmmp.io/p/BlockSniper/27).
+Any feedback given is very welcome, and it would be very much appreciated!